wilsonrljr/sysidentpy/docs/en/user-guide/how-to/array-api-benchmark.md

 Train the same model on every available backend and compare the **actual predicted values** for three prediction modes: free-run simulation (`steps_ahead=None`), 1-step-ahead (`steps_ahead=1`), and n-step-ahead (`steps_ahead=3`).

-The goal is to confirm that the CPU-fallback strategy produces **identical** (or near-identical, up to floating-point precision) results compared to the pure NumPy baseline.
+The goal is to confirm two execution modes: 1-step prediction stays backend-native, while sequential prediction (free-run and n-step) on non-NumPy backends uses the CPU fallback.
+In both cases, the resulting predictions should remain **identical** (or near-identical, up to floating-point precision) to the pure NumPy baseline.

 ### FROLS — Predictions overlay